Improving android-all Downloading on CI

 The above build.gradle.kts

-your git repository might become bigger and bigger.
-If you like this approach,
+them in a Git repository, your Git repository might become bigger and bigger.
+If you like this

-you can store android-all jars in an external repository like
+approach, you can store android-all jars in an external repository like AndroidX.

 Robolectric's configuring documentation contains a detailed description of these special Robolectric properties, and you can read it for details.